Fury Warrior DPS Easy Mode — Season 4

 • Cast Whirlwind Icon Whirlwind as needed to maintain the Whirlwind buff when there are multiple targets.

-• Cast Recklessness Icon Recklessness on cooldown, ideally aligned with Avatar.
+• Cast Recklessness Icon Recklessness on cooldown.

 While all builds focus on the same principle of converting Rage into damage with Rampage Icon Rampage and maintaining Enrage Icon Enrage, other talents add extra abilities and maintenance buffs, and can lengthen the Execute phase.
 These talents and their rotations are covered in more detail in the advanced sections of the guide.